OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 This document exists to explain what OpenMDAO is, how to get it, and how to install it on OS X, Windows or Linux.
-For a guide of examples of how to use OpenMDAO, see the OpenMDAO User's Guide. (link)
+For a guide of examples of how to use OpenMDAO, see the `OpenMDAO User Guide`_.

+.. _OpenMDAO User Guide: ../usr-guide/design.html

 TL;DR